mwarning/meshnet-lab/README.md

 - BATMAN-adv:
   - needs batctl installed for tests
   - OGM TTL is 50 ([source](https://git.open-mesh.org/batman-adv.git/blob/refs/heads/master:/net/batman-adv/main.h#l26))
+  - the current metric limits the maximum hop count to 32 ((source)[https://lists.open-mesh.org/pipermail/b.a.t.m.a.n/2020-April/019212.html])
+  - tested with batman-adv 2019.4
 - OLSR2 complains when the Linux kernel is not compiled with CONFIG_IPV6_MULTIPLE_TABLES enabled
   - but it still seems to work without
+  - tested with olsr2 0.15.1
+- OLSR1 has buggy/broken IPv6 support, we use IPv4 instead
+  - tested with olsr1 0.9.8
 - Babel has a maximum metric of 2^16 - 1, a single wired hop has a default metric of 96, a wireless hop with no packet loss has a metric of 256.
-That allows a maximum hop count of around 683 hops.
+That allows a maximum hop count of around 683 hops. ([source](https://alioth-lists.debian.net/pipermail/babel-users/2020-April/003688.html))
   - `default rxcost 16` in the configuration file should help
 - Yggdrasil needs the most resources (CPU/RAM) of the routing protocol programs supported here
   - encrypts traffic